 Q. My plants have water droplets on the leaf each morning.
 Is it ok?

-A. Yes it is sign of good health.
+A. Yes, it is a sign of good health.

 Q. How long can I expect the nutrient pack to last?

 A. The more nutrient solution the plant uses the healthier it is.
 You can expect nutrient packs for the ViviGrow to last a season.